 In the past decade, bicycling has emerged as a growing trend – increasing as a popular form of urban transportation, exercise, and recreational sport.
 The number of individuals commuting to work in the United States has increased to approximately 800,000, up from 450,000 in 2000.
-With increased cyclists on our roadways, the number of bicycle related accidents has also increased.
+With increased cyclists on our roadways, the number of bicycle-related accidents has also increased.
 In 2013, there were 1,902 accidents involving bicycles in Michigan, 29 fatal.
 Earlier this month, a tragic bicycle accident here in Grand Rapids, Michigan took the life of Grand Rapids South Christian High School math teacher and golf coach, Rod VanDyke.
-VanDyke was travelling on his bicycle to work at the high school in the early morning hours, when he was struck from behind by a vehicle.
-VanDyke reportedly had appropriate lights on his bicycle, but the vehicle that hit him allegedly was visually impaired by headlights from an oncoming vehicle travelling the opposite direction.
+VanDyke was traveling on his bicycle to work at the high school in the early morning hours when he was struck from behind by a vehicle.
+VanDyke reportedly had appropriate lights on his bicycle, but the vehicle that hit him allegedly was visually impaired by headlights from an oncoming vehicle traveling the opposite direction.
 With the passing of the Nathan Bower Act, Michigan is moving toward educating the public on bicycle awareness and safety, in an effort to prevent tragic stories like that of Rod VanDyke.

 If you or someone you love is injured in a bicycle accident caused by a motor vehicle, seek legal help immediately.
-Whether and to what extent you recover reimbursement for your losses from a bicycle accident with a motor vehicle depends on correct application of Michigan’s No-Fault law.
+Whether and to what extent you recover reimbursement for your losses from a bicycle accident with a motor vehicle depends on the correct application of Michigan’s No-Fault law.
 Often, the insurance companies – even your own – will do everything in their power to avoid paying you what they owe; they will delay and employ legal tactics to deprive you of reimbursements you deserve.
 Here is a brief overview of the application of Michigan No-Fault law to accidents involving a bicycle and motor vehicle.

-In Michigan, if you are a bicyclist and are involved in an accident involving a car or truck, you are eligible to receive Michigan No-Fault insurance benefits (a first party claim) and when the injuries are catastrophic or fatal, you can also sue for pain and suffering compensation (a third party claim).
+In Michigan, if you are a bicyclist and are involved in an accident involving a car or truck, you are eligible to receive Michigan No-Fault insurance benefits (a first-party claim) and when the injuries are catastrophic or fatal, you can also sue for pain and suffering compensation (a third-party claim).
 If your bicycle accident does not involve a motor vehicle, usually you cannot collect Michigan No-Fault benefits.

 Priority rules are contained in the No-Fault Act.
 The priority rules dictate which insurance company has the highest legal responsibility to pay an auto (or bicycle) accident victim’s No-Fault personal injury protection benefits.
-When injured in a motor vehicle accident in Michigan where you are not an occupant of a motor vehicle (i.e., a bicyclist) the priority rules help determine what insurance company will pay your personal injury protection benefits:
+When injured in a motor vehicle accident in Michigan where you are not an occupant of a motor vehicle (i.e., a bicyclist), the priority rules help determine what insurance company will pay your personal injury protection benefits:

 A third-party claim is a lawsuit that can be filed against the negligent driver of the motor vehicle that caused the bicycle-motor vehicle accident.
 A third-party claim is for non-economic damages, also known as pain and suffering.
 To file a third-party claim, you must meet one of the following criteria: